conuti-das/mako-das/README.md

 make doctrine-fixtures-load
 ```

+With this command you add the **predefined demo data** for the DEV environment.

+The TEST environment uses fake objects for each test, which are removed after each test.

 #### 4. Generate the .pem keys for the API Platform JWT

-This command should only be run once when initially installing the environment.
+This command should **only be run once** when initially installing the environment.

 ```bash
 make jwt-generate-keypair